getcarina/getcarina.com/_tutorials/2016-05-09-migrate-cluster.md

     $ tar -c -C "$DOCKER_CERT_PATH_OLD" . | docker cp - old-swarm-data:/etc/docker/
     ```

+    **Note**: The image used for a DVC is irrelevant as you don't run the container.
+The `cirros` image is used in the previous command because the `cirros` image already exists on all Carina clusters and thus doesn't have to be downloaded.

 1. Create a data volume container on the new cluster to hold the data from the old cluster.

     Replace `<new-dvc>` with whatever you want to name your new DVC.